 The usual “Christian” media hucksters are also doing all they can to literally sell this latest hype to gullible Christians.
 There are always Christians out there willing to buy the next prediction; the main focus of their Christian life seems to be following the neo-Gnostic prognosticators.

 I first should explain what the four blood moons that they are talking about are.
 They are nothing more than lunar eclipses.
-A lunar eclipses happens when the earth is blocking the light of the sun from being reflected on the moon.
+A lunar eclipse happens when the earth is blocking the light of the sun from being reflected on the moon.
 Most blood moons do not look red.
 I have seen several total lunar eclipses but saw nothing that looked red.

 Keep in mind, that in a total lunar eclipse anything seen from the moon comes from light being refracted through the earths atmosphere.
 So what you see depends upon atmospheric conditions on the earth.
 At moonrise the moon often looks orange or reddish because it is shining through so much atmosphere.
 This is much the same, although an eclipsed moon would not be as bright as a moonrise.
 Obviously Joel is not talking about a lunar eclipse any more than he is talking about daily moon rises.